ConstraintLayout/constraintlayout.github.io/basics/create_constraint.md

 ![create parent constraint](/assets/images/basics/create_parent_constraint.gif)

-One thing worth noting is that while we have created a constraint from the top of `textView2` to the bottom of `textView`, if we select both of the _TextView_s then we only see a constraint is attached to the top of `textView2` and there is no constraint associated with `textView`:
+One thing worth noting is that while we have created a constraint from the top of `textView2` to the bottom of `textView`, if we select both of the _TextViews_ then we only see a constraint is attached to the top of `textView2` and there is no constraint associated with `textView`:

 ![unidirectional](/assets/images/basics/unidirectional.png)